 When you are traveling to Malaysia, the chances are pretty high that at one point or another you end up staying in Kuala Lumpur, the capital of Malaysia.
 Kuala Lumpur is an amazing city with loads of shopping possibilities, great food, sightseeing attractions and a fun nightlife.

-I you are looking for a day activity to escape the big city life for a little bit, then I would recommend a trip to the Batu Caves located in Gombak, Selangor.
+If you are looking for a day activity to escape the big city life for a little bit, then I would recommend a trip to the Batu Caves located in Gombak, Selangor.
 Just a short train ride away from Kuala Lumpur and an activity that should definitely be included in your Malaysia itinerary.

 Why visit the Batu Caves?

 First of all the large Hindu statue in front of the entrance is pretty impressive.
 Secondly all those steps are a great workout, but most importantly, those caves are pretty awesome in general.
 I have never seen anything like it.